PublishingWithoutWalls/orcidSso/README.md

 ## Bugs/TODOs:

- * The email / ORCID iD should be validated more strictly.
+ * The email / ORCID ID should be validated more strictly.
 For example: `lib.pkp.classes.validation.ValidatorEmail` and `lib.pkp.classes.validation.ValidatorORCID`.
  * The settings should allow you to turn this on/off for each Template hook.
  * The resulting data should not blindly overwrite the current form data (if present)
  * Populating content into TinyMCE-based fields doesn't work.